razon7/kickstarter-analysis/README.md

 - Success rate is higher when the goal amount is low.

-- when the goal amount is higher the sucess rate is low.
+- when the goal amount is higher the success rate is low.